WRXinYue/ocean-hub/src/docs/features/mfm.md

 ---

 ::: tip
-More available syntax can be found in the **MFM cheat sheet** provided by the Misskey web UI under `/mfm-cheat-sheet` on your instance.
+More available syntax can be found in the **MFM cheat sheet** provided by the Ocean web UI under `/mfm-cheat-sheet` on your instance.
 :::

 ## Information for Developers

 The parser implementation of MFM is available as a library, making it easier to embed MFM in your clients.
-- [misskey-dev/mfm.js](https://github.com/misskey-dev/mfm.js) - parser implementation in JavaScript
+- [ocean-dev/mfm.js](https://github.com/ocean-dev/mfm.js) - parser implementation in JavaScript